PCMDI/pcmdi.github.io/staff/Xie/index.md

 *   E3SM council member (2018 - )

-*   leader for E3SM Next Generation Development (NGD) of Atmospheric Physics (2018 - )
+*   Lead for E3SM Next Generation Development (NGD) of Atmospheric Physics (2018 - )

+*   Co-Lead of the E3SM Atmospheric Group for developing the first generation of E3SM Atmosphere Model (EAMv1) (2015 - 2018)

+*   Co-Lead of the DOE multi-lab & institution Climate Model Development and Validation (CMDV) - RRM project (2016 - 2019)

-*   Member of the DOE ARM-ASR Coordination Team (AACT), a constituent group that includes members from both ARM and ASR leadership (2018 – )
+*   Member of the DOE ARM-ASR Coordination Team (AACT), a constituent group that includes members from both ARM and ASR leadership (2019 – )

-*   Lead ARM Translator (liaisons between the scientific community and ARM infrastructure staff members) (2018 – )
+*   Lead ARM Translator (liaisons between the scientific community and ARM infrastructure staff members) (2019 – )

 *   Member of the DOE ARM Architecture and Services Strategy Team (ASST) (2012 – )

 *   PI for the DOE ARM data infrastructure project at LLNL for modeling data support (2008 – )

-*   PI for the DOE ARM Machine Learning Project at LLNL (2018 - 2019)

-*   Co-Lead of the DOE multi-lab & institution Climate Model Development and Validation (CMDV) - RRM project (2016 - )

 *   LLNL PI for two DOE funded Earth System Modeling Projects on improving cumulus convection for E3SM.
 (2018-2021).

-*   Co-Lead the E3SM Atmospheric Group for developing the first generation of E3SM Atmosphere Model (EAMv1) (2015 - 2018)
+*   PI for the DOE ARM Machine Learning Project at LLNL (2018 - 2019)

 *   Co-PI for the DOE Cloud-Associated Parameterizations Testbed (CAPT) project at LLNL, which use the weather forecast technique to diagnose and understand climate model errors (2010 –2015)